amzn/awsssmchaosrunner/README.md

 ![](./AWSSSMChaosRunner.png)

 ### Usage
-1. **Setup permissions for calling SSM from TPSGenerator**
+1. **Setup permissions for calling SSM from tests package**

     This can be done in many different ways.
-The approach described here generates temporary credentials for AWS SSM on each run of the TPS generator.
+The approach described here generates temporary credentials for AWS SSM on each run of the tests.
 To enable this the following are needed

     * An IAM role with the following permissions.
         ```json